MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/manage-billing-accounts.md

 ## Before you begin

 - [Determine what type of billing account you have](#view-my-billing-accounts).
-- If you have a Microsoft Customer Agreement (MCA) billing account type, you must be a billing account reader to do the tasks in this article.
+- If you have a Microsoft Customer Agreement (MCA) billing account type, you must be a Billing account reader to do the tasks in this article.
 For more information, see [What are billing account roles?](#what-are-billing-account-roles)
 - If you have a Microsoft Online Subscription Agreement (MOSA) billing account type, you must be at least a Billing Administrator to do the tasks in this article.
 For more information, see [About admin roles](../admin/add-users/about-admin-roles.md).

 ## What are the types of billing accounts?